oatlog/oatlog/doc/proposal/main.typ

 // It may be used if there is a need to describe the problem that you want to solve in more
 // technical detail and if this problem description is too extensive to fit in the introduction

+E-graphs are a data structure that store expressions deduplicated through equivalence relations.
+They are potentially useful when doing any kind of symbolic rewrites and are successfully employed in modern SMT solvers and in optimizing compilers in which they solve the phase ordering problem and reduce the need for heuristics.

+But there are obstacles preventing e-graphs from reaching more widespread use within compilers.
+The size of a converged e-graph is generally exponential given sufficiently complex rewrite rules, necessitating lots of compute and even timeouts to terminate in feasible time.
+Improvements in rewrite rules, algorithmic and implementation improvements would go a long way towards making e-graphs viable in more compute-restricted scenarios, such as in a C compiler rather than in a theorem prover.

 == Why e-graphs <whyegraphs>